Rynium/ruby-prompt__arrays/lib/arrays.md

 We can retrieve elements in an array in the same way that we retrieve elements in a string.
     array = [ 1,2,3,4,5,6,7,8,9]
-    puts array[8]     # this would give us the number "9".
+    puts array[8]     # this would give us the number "9", which is our 9th element.
+If we wanted to find the 8th element, we could use array[7].
 If we try to retreive a number that doesn't exist in an array.
 We will get a "nil" value.

 # The previous question asks about finding, for example, the 6th element in an Array.
 Is it possible to find the **-6th** (Notice the negative symbol!) element in an Array?
 What does that even mean?

 Negative numbers can be used to retrieve data from an array.
+Say we wanted to retrieve the last value of our array, we could use array[-1] to access this.
+If we wanted to access the second to last, we could do so with array[-2].
+This patter contunes on up until the index of array[-array.length], which would access the same item as array[0].
     array = [ 1,2,3,4,5,6,7,8,9]
     puts array[-9]    # give us the number "1".
 Any index value below -9 would return a "nil" value.